 The Future of DACA

 The future of DACA remains unclear.
-While it doesn’t seem likely that it will end anytime soon, it could continue to see a back and forth battle where it at times offers greater protections, while at other times it is weakened.
+While it doesn’t seem likely that it will end anytime soon, it could continue to see a back-and-forth battle where it at times offers greater protections, while at other times it is weakened.
 Immigration is a highly contentious issue in the country, and like DACA, the debate looks primed to carry on.
+For those wondering what happens after DACA expires, it’s important to stay informed about policy changes and seek legal advice to understand potential options and next steps.